Get a quote

 How to finance a mobile home in Florida

 While mobile homes cost less than traditional homes, you’ll probably still need to get financing.
-A mobile home is only considered real property if the owner also owns the land it sits on and the home is permanently attached to that land, according to Florida law.
-If your manufactured home doesn’t fit this description, then it’s more likely considered chattel, or moveable personal property.
+How that works depends on whether your home is considered real property or chattle (i.e., moveable personal property).
+If the owner also owns the land it sits on and the home is permanently attached to that land, according to Florida law.
+If your manufactured home doesn’t fit this description, then it’s more likely considered chattel.

 You can finance a manufactured home that is chattel through a personal property loan, much like you finance a car.
-Typically, this requires about five percent down with your home as collateral that your lender can repossess if you fail to pay.
+Typically, this requires about 5% down with your home as collateral that your lender can repossess if you fail to pay.

 Another option is the Federal Housing Authority’s Title I program.
 These are usually 20-year fixed-rate loans that you can use to purchase a manufactured home, a lot, or both.
-The down payment is usually between 3.5 and 10 percent.
+The down payment is usually between 3.5% and 10%.

 If your mobile home is considered real property, you may be able to get the following types of mortgages:

 • Conventional loan.
-These privately funded and insured mobile home loans in Florida offer competitive interest rates but often require a good credit score, a low debt-to-income ratio, and about 20 percent down.
+These privately funded and insured mobile home loans in Florida offer competitive interest rates but often require a good credit score, a low debt-to-income ratio, and about 20% down.

 • A US Department of Agriculture (USDA) loan.
 You can apply to the USDA Single Family Housing Guaranteed Loan Program, but you’ll have to meet certain income and geographic criteria to qualify.